JohnGiorgi/seq2rel/README.md

 ### Preparing a dataset

 Datasets are tab-separated files, where each example is contained on its own line.
-The first column contains the text, and the second column contains the relation.
+The first column contains the text, and the second column contains the relations.
 Relations themselves must be serialized to strings.

 Take the following example, which expresses a _gene-disease association_ (`"@GDA@"`) between _ESR1_ (`"@GENE@"`) and _schizophrenia_ (`"@DISEASE@`")